e00dan/layerzero-starter-kit/README.md

 LayerZero libraries and examples are based on: https://github.com/LayerZero-Labs/LayerZero-v2.

-Multichain script deployment setup is heavily based on: https://github.com/timurguvenkaya/foundry-multichain.
+Multichain script deployment setup is heavily based on: https://github.com/timurguvenkaya/foundry-multichain by @timurguvenkaya.

+LayerZero OApp Upgradeability is taken from: https://github.com/Zodomo/LayerZero-v2/tree/main by @Zodomo.

+*Note: Initially I have used my own implementation but I think @Zodomo version is slightly better structured.
+I've noticed that implementation after I created this repository.*

 ## License